amida-tech/blue-button-record/README.md

 ### Patient data and metadata

 Each [supported section](#connectDatabase) in patient health data has its own collection.
-Each document in a section collection consists of an entry data and metadata about the entry.
+Each document in a section collection consists of entry data and metadata about the entry.
 Schemas are identical for each collection
 ``` javascript
 var schema = {
   data: {},